mw-it/islambase/README.md

 + [ ] iOS APP

 > [ ] planned, [o] in progress, [x] done

+## SUPPORT ISLAMBASE
+We operate according to a simple principle of Islam taught by the beloved Prophet Muhammad (peace and blessings be upon him).

+"The best person is the one who is of use to other people." - Prophet Muhammad (peace and blessings be upon him)

+ISLAMBASE is developed under the <a href="https://licenseforhumanity.org" target="_blank">"License for Humanity"</a> license.
+ISLAMBASE will be continually expanded with new features and pages.
+Maintaining the website, updating existing utilities, and planning and creating new features require significant time and expense (especially for hosting).

+Do you like ISLAMBASE and would you like to contribute?

+There are several ways you can support the development and expansion of ISLAMBASE:

+{1} Make dua.
+Supplications to Allah for us, for all Muslims throughout the world, for the needy, for the sick, and for humanity.

+{2} Send us any bug reports you find to <a href="mailto:mail@islambase.de" target="_blank">mail@islambase.de</a>.
+These include grammatical errors, spelling mistakes, or other corrections, especially in translations.
+This will help us provide a better user experience for everyone.

+{3} Send us your feedback to <a href="mailto:mail@islambase.de" target="_blank">mail@islambase.de</a> and make suggestions on how we can improve your experience on ISLAMBASE.

+{4} Would you like to actively help and volunteer?
+Contact us at <a href="mailto:mail@islambase.de" target="_blank">mail@islambase.de</a>

+{5} You can make a one-time or recurring financial contribution using the "Make a Contribution" button.
+You decide how much you want to support ISLAMBASE with.
+Of course, you can send your financial support directly to us via bank transfer.
+Please be sure to indicate ISLAMBASE as the intended purpose.
+You can find the bank details in the Legal Information section.

+Every contribution helps us secure funding for ISLAMBASE and, in the long term, expand it with many planned features and accelerate its development.

 ## Find + Follow + Support